PRIMOS: Scripting

-Late versions of PRIMOS included a scripting language, CPL (Command Processing Language) that ESRI used as a basis for its platform-independent scripting languages AML (for ArcInfo) and SML (PC-ARC/INFO).
+Late versions of PRIMOS included a scripting language, CPL (Command Procedure Language).
+This interpreted language, bearing similarities to Pascal, was both accessible to novice users and capable of powerful command line automation.
+ESRI used PRIMOS CPL as a basis for the platform-independent scripting languages AML (for ArcInfo) and SML (PC-ARC/INFO).

 This was a step beyond what already was available via: